The International Arbitration Committee was established in 2011 pursuant to Article 1 of the KCAB International Arbitration Rules.

 In addition, Professor Chang previously served as a Seoul District Court judge, handling many cases involving international trade disciplines.
 He also practised as a foreign attorney at an international law firm in Washington D.C., handling international trade matters, including trade remedies and WTO-related disputes.

-Ben’s experience as arbitrator spans a broad range of commercial disputes, including joint venture and shareholder disputes, intellectual property and licensing disputes, construction and infrastructure projects, energy and resources, shipping and shipbuilding, automobile and heavy machinery manufacturing, agency and distributorship agreements, sale of goods and general contractual disputes.
+Professor Hughes has been appointed as arbitrator in over 100 arbitrations with billions of US dollars at stake, and is recognized as a “Most in Demand Arbitrator” in the Asia-Pacific Region by Chambers & Partners.
+His experience as arbitrator spans a broad range of commercial disputes, including joint venture and shareholder disputes, intellectual property and licensing disputes, construction and infrastructure projects, energy and resources, shipping and shipbuilding, automobile and heavy machinery manufacturing, agency and distributorship agreements, sale of goods and general contractual disputes.
 He has heard cases governed by the CISG and the laws of Australia, Austria, BVI, Cayman Islands, China, England and Wales, Fiji, France, Germany, Hong Kong, India, Indonesia, Japan, Korea, Malaysia, Mongolia, the Philippines, Saudi Arabia (including Sharia), Singapore, Switzerland, Taiwan, the United States (including New York, California and US territories) and Vietnam, as well as lex mercatoria.
 He has also handled complex conflict of law and jurisdictional issues, joinder and intervention applications, and disputes involving multiple contracts and applicable laws.

-Ben was educated in both the civil law and the common law traditions, having studied first at Seoul National University College of Law (MA, all coursework in Korean), and then at NYU School of Law (JD).
+Professor Hughes was educated in both the civil law and the common law traditions, having studied first at Seoul National University College of Law (MA, all coursework in Korean), and then at NYU School of Law (JD).
 While at NYU, he spent one semester at the University of Palermo Law School in Buenos Aires, Argentina (all coursework in Spanish).
 He also studied Chinese (Mandarin) in Beijing and East Asian history at Harvard University.